SRaswan/cse15l-lab-reports/report3.md

 Lets say we have the skill-demo1-data repository on our local computer.
 We can retrive it by doing `git clone https://github.com/ucsd-cse15l-w23/skill-demo1-data`.
 Here we can use the grep command to search and match through directories and files in the skill-demo1-data repo.

 ## The `-r` option
 The `-r` option stands for recursive.
 This means that the command recursivley goes through each file in the repository looking for the string that maches the one listed string, or "pattern".
-For example, we can use the grep option like this in the skill-demo1-data repository on the home directory (in the skill-demo1-data folder).
+For example, we can use the grep option like this in the skill-demo1-data repository on the home directory (in the skill-demo1-data folder).<\br>
 Input:
 ```
 grep -r 'Ringsend'